ldethanhoffer/ToxPost/README.md

 ```
-│
 ├── data
-│   ├── raw            <- the original data
+│    ├── raw                <- the raw data
 │    ├── cleaned            <- the cleaned data
 │    ├── shrunken           <- the shrunken data
 │    └── embedded           <- the embedded data
 │
-├── models             <- Trained models, model predictions, or model summaries
+├── models                  <- the Trained models
 │
+│
 ├── notebooks
 │     ├── explore            <- guides you through the data exploration steps
 │     └── preprocess         <- guides you through the preprocessing steps
 │
 │
 ├── src
-│   ├── __init__.py
+│     ├── __init__.py         <- turns the file into a py module
 │     │
-│   ├── data           <- Scripts to download or generate data
+│     ├── data                <- scipt to import the raw data
 │     │   └── make_dataset.py
 │     │
-│   ├── features       <- Scripts to turn raw data into features for modeling
+│     ├── features            <- preprocess raw features from the dataset
+│     │   ├── clean_corpus.py
+│     │   ├── shrink_corpus.py
+│     │   ├── embed_corpus.py
-│   │   └── build_features.py
+│     │   └── preprocess.py
 │     │
 │     ├── models         <- Scripts to train models and then use trained models to make predictions
 │     │   ├── predict_model.py
 │     │   └── train_model.py
 │     │
 │     └── visualization  <- Scripts to create exploratory and results oriented visualizations
 │       └── visualize.py
 │
 ├── requirements.txt